 A company in the design and manufacture of custom made hardware for use in various industries had a mixture of racking brands including an unknown brand at their major manufacturing site.
 In order to safely continue using the multiple bays of unknown branded racking the company were required to have load charts for compliance to the AS4084 standard.
 A racking repairer had recommended to the company that a large number of bays of the unknown brand racking needed to be replaced as it was unsupported by a manufacturer who could provide load charts.

-The client came to IRIA to with the view to obtaining an independent opinion on the condition of all their racking onsite with a view to carrying out works to bring the site up to compliance with the Australian Standard AS4804.
+The client came to IRIA to obtain an independent opinion on the condition of all their racking onsite with a view to carrying out works to bring the site up to compliance with the Australian Standard AS4084.

 IRIA proposed inspecting the racking on site and test (destructive) one bay of the unknown racking in order to facilitate the production of load charts if the racking was of suitable condition.